 On Social media & Session Recordings

-I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, etc).
-I believe that adding clients as friends or contacts on these sites can compromise your confidentiality and our respective privacy.
-I also believe that it is best if I learn about you and your life directly from yourself within the therapeutic context apart a few exceptions such as referrals.
+I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, etc.).
+I believe that adding clients as friends or contacts on these sites can compromise your confidentiality and your respective privacy.
+I also think that it is best if I learn about you and your life directly from yourself within the therapeutic context, apart from a few exceptions such as referrals.
 Also, note that I will not follow you back or search for you online.
-If you wish to share something with me, please bring it into our sessions where we can view and explore it together.
-You are welcome to follow my Practice on Facebook or other medias.
+If you wish to share something with me, please bring it into our sessions, where we can view and explore it together.
+You are welcome to follow my Practice on Facebook or other media.